almafa64/minecraft-mod-hoster/README.md

-> [!CAUTION]
+> [!WARNING]
-> This is an older version of the host server, which doesn't support newer versions of https://github.com/almafa64/minecraft-mod-syncer.
+> This is currently very in WIP phase.
+There is possibility for zips to get out of sync, data races, and other unknown things lurk here.
+But modifying mods at runtime rarely shouldn't cause any trouble.

 # Almafa64's Minecraft Mod Hoster
 (name is subject to change)